sourtin/python-workshop/doc/preparation.md

 ### Linux

 * Open a terminal and install Python 3 using your package manager.
 For example, `sudo apt-get install python3` or `sudo yum install python3`.

+## Writing Scripts

+There are other ways to interact with python other than those listed above which you may find easier or more helpful.
+If you're struggling with using the terminal/command prompt above and want an easier way to access the python interpreter, or you want to start saving the code you write to run later in the form of a 'script', then try following the instructions [here](../extra/idle.md).

 ## Installing the package installer (Optional)